 Medicine-Infused Tea & Coffee: What The Experts Predict

-Tetley’s Future of Tea report focuses solely on tea, but in discussion of the topic several experts have also suggested that coffee may experience the same trend.
+Tetley’s Future of Tea report focuses solely on tea, but several experts have suggested that coffee may experience the same trend.
 In 2016, CVS Health launched cold and flu relief capsules, while CannTrust offer cannabis-infused coffee capsules for medical purposes.

 So what exactly has Tetley predicted?
 “Daily cuppas enriched with medicines, from painkillers to antibiotics.”
 They are currently planing to launch Hangover Tea, Youthbrew Tea, Hair Restore Tea, and Virali-Tea for erectile dysfunction.

 The company also mentioned the concept of contraceptive teas in an interview with The Mirror: “The benefit is that whatever the medicine, from birth control to antibiotics and painkillers, it could be available in a far more palatable format than a pill.
 Also, you may forget to take your pill but you never miss your morning cuppa.”

 We spoke to Vera Roasting Company, a startup which just successfully registered a patent for infusing Arabica coffee beans with resveratrol, a polyphenol that is found in red wine and believed to have antioxidant properties.

 They use coffee from Caldas, Colombia for two of their blends, and Honduran coffee for their decaf.
 Operations Coordinator Ellie Willis tells me their infusion process adds neither the taste nor the aroma of red wine (unlike other recent coffees to make the news), only the health benefits of the antioxidant.

 Could black coffee be infused with medicines – without altering the flavour profile?

 Does Medicine-Infused Coffee Have a Role to Play in Specialty?